apache/mxnet/docs/install/scala_setup.md

 #### Maven Repository

-Package information can be found in the Maven Repository: https://mvnrepository.com/artifact/org.apache.mxnet
+Latest packages can be found in the Maven Repository: https://mvnrepository.com/artifact/org.apache.mxnet

 **Linux CPU**